arc-bphc/arc-iot/arc-iot.md

 ### Bomb Maze

 * The bombs in the Arena are scattered throughout a maze.
 This maze is open from the top and can be seen by the participants controlling the bot.
-* The bombs are cardboard boxes of a consistent size of <insert dim>.
-The bombs are labelled and mounted with an LED showing whether the bomb is defused or not.
+* The bombs are cardboard boxes of cubes of a consistent size of 5cm x 5cm x 5cm.
+The bombs are labelled with numberr and mounted with an LED showing the state of the bomb.
 The bomb may *only* be moved when it has been defused.
 * The bomb maze section has several RFID tags scattered throughout it, each of which correspond to a bomb.
-Only one tag can be scanned at a time.
 * The robot must scan this RFID tag to defuse the bomb.
 The value scanned off the RFID tag is to be sent to a server listening on an IP address speicifed at the beginning of the competition.
 The server will then send an numeric instructions to the robot.

 The server will be provided by the organisers.